For whom?

 Checklist

-Recent (less than 1 year old) and valid registration excerpt from the Kamer van Koophandel (KvK- Chamber of Commerce)
+Recent and up-to-date (no longer than 1 year old) extract from the Chamber of Commerce

-Factual information about the institution or institutions (4 pages maximum)
+Factual information about the institution or institutions (max.
+4 pages)

 Describe the activities of the last 3 years on the parts of all participating institutions or organizations, as well as those of collaborating partners, including objectives, target groups and the public reach of those activities.